 - Grant Underwood, “Revelation, Text, and Revision: Insight from the Book of Commandments and Revelations,” BYU Studies 48, no. 3 (2009)

 - Underwood, “Relishing the Revisions: Joseph Smith and the Revelatory Process” a BYU-H devotional

 - Robert Woodford, “How the Revelations in the Doctrine and Covenants Were Received and Compiled” Ensign, January 1985.

 - Woodford, “The Story of the Doctrine and Covenants” Ensign December 1984.

 Benjamin Sommer similarly argues for a human “participatory theory of revelation” in a Jewish context, and Kenton Sparks in an Evangelical one, that scripture is God’s Word in Human Words.
-And I’ll be making a similar argument in October at the JSP Conference on Translation (details to come!)
+(I expanded on these ideas at the Joseph Smith Papers conference in October 2018, then further at the FAIRMormon Conference in 2019.)
 We should not be surprised when divine revelation has human fingerprints all over it, and speaks in a human voice, even with human limitations.

 Returning to the article, Richards defends Darwin against the charge of “atheism” and invokes the science of Millikan and Einstein.
 Einstein you know, but Millikan, along with LDS scientist Harvey Fletcher, was responsible for the Oil-Drop experiment, which measured the charge of an electron and won him the 1923 Nobel Prize.